 Adams represented the pre- and post-Wenger Arsenal link, playing for his first and only club for a total of 19 years and 672 games, wearing the armband for 14 years lifting the First Premier League a total of four times to establish his place in Gunners history.

-6. Franco Baresi
+#6.
+Franco Baresi

 Only Paolo Maldini as Milan’s ageless representation at the back prevents Franco Baresi from being considered the Italian club’s greatest captain.
-Perhaps, the dynamic central defender deserves his place in the Rossoneri Hall of Fame for to 20 years of exemplary service.
+Perhaps, the dynamic central defender deserves his place in the Rossoneri Hall of Fame for 20 years of exemplary service.

 Baresi had the honour of captaining a Milan team that had the star presence of Maldini, Ruud Gullit, Frank Rijkaard, Roberto Donadoni, and Marco van Basten.
 This all-star side went on to six Serie A trophies and three European Cups with the defender at the helm.
+Having played his entire career with Milan.
+He is regarded as one the best, and most loyal defenders ever to appear for them.

 Also Read: Top 10 Goalkeepers in UEFA Euro 2024

-5. Emlyn Hughes
+#5.
+Emlyn Hughes

 Emlyn Hughes was the man behind Liverpool’s all-conquering team of the 1970s.
 His solid unspectacular central midfield style did not match with the softly spoken star at first glance, but he was a true inspiration to the Merseyside club in their first great era.